MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 - Added a single conditional clause that returns the function if the skill-up gain is from a book and the base skill is 95 or above.
 The relevant function is `increaseSkill` in `npcstats.cpp` under the `if (readBook)` check

 - [ ] Reduced the armorer sounds by changing the `repair` function within `repair.cpp` to play the sound at 0.5 instead of 1.0.
-- This has to be done twice, as the tes3mp also sends a pakcet with the same information for others to hear.
+- This has to be done twice, as the tes3mp also sends a packet with the same information for others to hear.
 Also whilst the original values (from openmw) are written as "1.0" (which makes them doubles), I had to manually define them as floats when changing this otherwise a type conversion error was called.
 No effect on gameplay or code behaviour, just worth noting as an implicit conversion that has been made explicit
 ## 3.6, Melee changes
 `npc.cpp`
 `combat.cpp`